RedBearLab/BLE_HCI/README.md

 The Biscuit central Python script controls the virtual COM port, sending BLE command over the port, and listening to the HCI events.<br/>

+You need to change the following lines to match your COM port and bardrate: if os.name == 'posix':
+  TX.port = '/dev/tty.usbmodem1431'
+else:
+  TX.port = 'COM5'
+TX.baudrate = 115200

+Press 'd' to start discovery, it will show if any device is found, and then press 'e' to establish a BLE link with the device, you need then enable the notification before you can receive data from the device.

+Press '1', it will send a string 'Hello World!' to the device and press '2' will send 'I love BLE!'.

+You can do many other interesting things as you want with BLE.

 Example 2
 =========